miklevin/MikeLev.in/_posts/2025-03-18-open-source-seo.md

 Okay, the pipulate repo is set up to become my new main working directory.
 This effectively amounts to a re-basing of the code.
-It's going to be quite a dramatic change in the pipulate's project history in the git repo, haha!
+It's going to be quite a dramatic change in the pipulate's project history in the git repo, ahaha!
 But I'm keeping it intact and in the main branch.
 Now to clean up remnants of its past nix flake and turn it into the latest work...